 - 1. The person to whom a university parking permit for the vehicle is registered; - 2.
 If no parking permit has been issued for the vehicle, the person, company, corporation or firm in whose name the vehicle is registered with the North Carolina Division of Motor Vehicles or the corresponding agency of another state or nation; or - 3.
 The son, daughter, spouse, or ward of the registered owner enrolled in or employed by the University.
 The prima facie rule of evidence established by this section shall not apply to the registered owner of a leased or rented vehicle when said owner can furnish evidence that the vehicle was, at the time of the parking violation, leased or rented, to another person.
-In such instances, the owner of the vehicle shall, within reasonable time after notification of the parking violation, furnish the Police Department with the name and address of the person or company who leased or rented the vehicle.
+In such instances, the owner of the vehicle shall, within reasonable time after notification of the parking violation, furnish the Police reasonable time after notification of the parking violation, furnish the Police Department with the name and address of the person or company who leased or rented the vehicle.